recursionpharma/anonymous-slack/README.md

 As a slack administrator:

-Clone this repository, and create a new Heroku app (Heroku officially supports Go):
+Clone this repository, and create a new Heroku app:

     git clone git@github.com:recursionpharma/anonymous-slack.git
     cd anonymous-slack